 Dominica has one of, if not the cheapest, citizenship by investment programs in the world.
 For a low investment starting at $100,000 (plus fees), obtaining Dominican citizenship in less than one year is possible.
 As a Commonwealth nation, Dominican citizenship will allow you to travel to over 140 other countries.

 When considering a second citizenship, it is not advisable to focus solely on the price, and Dominica’s citizenship program has many advantages, including no global income taxation for non-residents.
 There is also no need for history or language exams and no interview requirement for obtaining a Dominican passport.

 Mauritius has long been a haven for Africans and Asians and — as one of the best places in Africa for investment — is an excellent option for offshore bank accounts, web hosting, and companies.
 A Mauritius passport, while not as strong as others on the list, does offer visa-free travel to the Schengen area.

 Foreigners are allowed to own and develop property on the island and automatically qualify for permanent residency if they invest more than $500,000.

 Are you among the residents from emerging markets looking for a second passport?

-If you have enough to invest in one of these countries to get that second residency, apply for a consultation and we can determine your best option.
+If you are a high net-worth individual and would like to learn more about one of these countries to get your second residency, apply to become a client, and we will help you determine your best option.